pesto-students/f1-remoteup-beta-fe/README.md

 ## Installation
 - Fork or directly clone this repository to your local machine
 - Use the `yarn` command to install dependencies
-- Once the dependencies are finished installing, use the `yarn start` command inside the root directory to open the portfolio app in your local browser of choice
+- Once the dependencies are finished installing, use the `yarn start` command inside the root directory to open the app in your local browser of choice

 <br/>